orlowdev/orlove.dev/content/blog/factory-arrow-functions-in-js/index.md

 ## Conclusion

 This article covered using factory arrow functions in JavaScript.
-In the next one, I'll extend the topic by covering factory arrow function usage with TypeScript.
+[In the next one](/blog/factory-arrow-functions-in-ts/), I extend the topic by covering factory arrow function usage with TypeScript.

 I hope you enjoyed the read!